Tracardi/tracardi/README.md

     </a>
 </p>

-# API-First Composable Open-source Customer Data Platform
+# API-First Composable Open-source Customer Data Platform Engine

 [TRACARDI](http://www.tracardi.com/?utm_source=github&utm_medium=web) is a powerful CDP engine designed to help you build your own Customer Data Platform.
 More than just a CDP, Tracardi is built with an exceptionally open architecture that gives you total control.
 With its API-first approach, you can seamlessly integrate and adapt Tracardi to fit your specific business requirements, allowing you to create a truly tailored solution.